jeredw/qbc/README.md

 ## Surprising behavior

+- Lines can have a line number _and_ a textual label.
 - Block `IF` statements can have multiple default `ELSE` clauses.
 Ditto `CASE ELSE` in `SELECT CASE`.
 - `PRINT USING` isn't a real statement.  `USING` is a particle that can appear